 3. The Controller's Obligations

-3.1 Upon signing the Agreement, the Controller confirms that:
+3.1.
+Upon entering into of the Agreement, the Controller confirms that:

 - The Controller will process Personal Data in compliance with the Data Protection Legislation when using the Solution.

-- The Controller has the sole responsibility of ensuring the accuracy, integrity, content, reliability and lawfulness of the Personal Data entrusted with the Processor.
+- The Controller has the sole responsibility of ensuring the accuracy, integrity, content, reliability and Page 8 of 15 lawfulness of the Personal Data entrusted with the Processor.

 - The Controller complies with its obligation to handle any Data Subject rights requests.

-- The Controller does not process Sensitive Information when using the Solution, unless this is explicitly agreed in Sub-appendix A to the Agreement.
+- The Controller does not process Special Categories of Personal Data when using the Solution, unless this is agreed in Sub-appendix A to the Agreement.

-- The Controller will send an updated list of categories of Personal Data and Data Subjects, which is processed to the extent the Processing deviates from the description in Sub-appendix A.
+- The Controller will send the Processor an updated list of categories of Personal Data and Data Subjects, which is processed to the extent the Processing deviates from the description in Sub-appendix A.

 5. Security of processing

-5.5 The Processor must upon request assist the Controller in fulfilling its obligations to notify and inform the competent supervisory authority and/or Data Subjects.
-In case the Security Breach is not caused by the Processor, the Processor is entitled to payment based on the time spent and costs related to such assistance.
+5.5.
+The Processor must upon request assist the Controller in fulfilling its obligations to notify and inform the competent supervisory authority and/or Data Subjects about the Security Breach.
+In case the Security Breach is not caused by the Processor, the Processor is entitled to payment for its assistance with handling the Security Breach based on the time spent and costs related to such assistance.

 6. The Processor's Obligation to Assist the Controller

-6.2 If the Processor receives a request from a Data Subject or a supervisory authority, the Processor must notify the Controller without undue delay.
-The Processor may not respond directly to any inquiries from the Data Subject, unless the Controller has authorized it.
+6.2.
+If the Processor receives a request from a Data Subject or a supervisory authority, the Processor must Page 9 of 15 notify the Controller without undue delay.
+The Processor may not respond directly to any inquiries from the Data Subject, unless the Controller has authorized it to do so.
 The Processor may only disclose Personal Data to public authorities, if the Processor is legally obligated to do so.

-6.3 To the extent the assistance is not caused by the Processor's non-compliance with the Agreement and Data Protection Legislation, the Processor is entitled to payment for any assistance that supersedes the service which the Processor and/or twoday Group shall provide in consequence of the Data Protection Legislation.
+6.3.
+To the extent the assistance is not caused by the Processor's non-compliance with the DPA and Data Protection Legislation, the Processor is entitled to payment for any assistance to the Controller under this DPA.

 7. Use of Sub-processors

-7.1 As part of the provision of services the Processor uses sub-supplier ("Sub-processors").
-Such Sub-processors may be other entities in the twoday Group or third party processors within or outside the EU/EEA.
-By signing the Agreement, the Controller provides the Processor with a general written authorization to use Sub-processors.
-At the time of signing, the Processor uses the in Sub-appendix C listed Sub-processors.
+7.1.
+As part of the provision of services the Processor uses sub-supplier ("Sub-processors").
+Such Subprocessors may be other entities in the twoday Group or third-party processors within or outside the EU/EEA.
+By signing the Agreement, the Controller provides the Processor with an authorization to use Sub-processors as set out in Sub-appendix C.

-7.2 The Processor must inform the Controller of any intended changes concerning the addition or replacement of other Sub-processors and give the Controller the opportunity to object to such changes.
+7.2.
+The Processor must inform the Controller of any intended changes concerning the addition or replacement of other Sub-processors and give the Controller the opportunity to object to such changes.
 The Controller may only object to such change if it has reasonable, specific reasons to do so.
-If the Parties cannot agree on the choice of a new Sub-processor, the Controller is entitled to unsubscribe from the Solution with effect before the new Sub-processor commences its Processing on behalf of the Processor.
+If the Controller has objections to a new Sub-processor, the Controller sole and exclusion option is to unsubscribe from the Solution with effect before the new Sub-processor commences its Processing on behalf of the Processor.

-7.3 Where the Processor uses a Sub-processor in connection with processing activities on behalf of the Controller, the same data protection obligations as those stated in the Agreement must be imposed on the Sub-processor, either by contract or another legal act guaranteeing in particular that the Sub-processor will implement appropriate organizational and technical measures to ensure that the Processing fulfils the requirements of the Agreement and the Data Protection Legislation.
+7.3.
+Where the Processor uses a Sub-processor in connection with processing activities on behalf of the Controller, the same data protection obligations as those stated in the DPA must be imposed on the Subprocessor, either by contract or another legal act guaranteeing in particular that the Sub-processor will implement appropriate organizational and technical measures to ensure that the Processing fulfils the requirements of the DPA and the Data Protection Legislation.